-Isolating at home with kids is a task that requires constant creativity.
-Thinking of ways to keep them active and engaged and coming up with activities and games they enjoy is no simple endeavor; parents need to adapt and overcome these situations.
+Isolating at home with kids–especially if you’re working from home and they are learning online–is a task that requires constant creativity.
+Thinking of what to do in quarantine for kids to keep them active and engaged, as well as coming up with activities and games they enjoy is no simple endeavor; parents need to adapt and overcome these situations.
 Luckily, there are many sources for inspiration online, as well as free tools and advice.

 If you’re in need of extra help, we’ve asked some expert parenting bloggers what their tips for dealing with this new situation are.
 From ways to keep kids active to discussing the much feared screen time, here’s what these parents shared with us: